 A viral load test measures how much virus is in the blood (HIV viral load).
 A goal of HIV treatment is to keep a person’s viral load so low that the virus can’t be detected by a viral load test.

 Drug-resistance testing identifies which, if any, HIV medicines will not be effective against a person’s strain of HIV.
 Health care providers consider a person’s drug resistance test results when recommending an HIV regimen.

 Coinfection with another STI can cause HIV infection to advance faster and increase the risk of HIV transmission to a sexual partner.
 STI testing makes it possible to detect and treat any STIs promptly.

-An HIV baseline evaluation also includes other tests, such as a blood cell count, kidney and liver function tests, and tests for hepatitis.
+An HIV baseline evaluation also includes other tests, such as a blood cell count, kidney and liver function tests, blood glucose and blood fat level tests, and tests for hepatitis.

 To learn more, view the AIDSinfo infographic: What do my lab results mean?